-See our guidance and policies for new ways of working at MIT.
+See our guidance and policies for flexible ways of working at MIT.

 - Empower teams to work collaboratively and effectively to further the MIT mission;

 - Support our employees' varied needs and emphasize job satisfaction and personal well-being; and